init Command¶

 • direct: Single-pass best-effort extraction (fastest)

-Select extraction contract (direct, staged, delta) [direct]:
+Select extraction contract (direct, dense) [direct]:

 Step 4: Backend Type¶